 In order to ensure 2023 billing, testing must be activated before the end of the year, or within 30 days of proband sample collection (if sample was collected in 2023).
 For Exome, Genome, or Xpanded testing, if you do not expect parental samples to be received in time for testing to be activated with 2023 billing, please contact us at firstname.lastname@example.org to determine how to proceed.

 Backed by over 20 years of experience and over one million tests, GeneDx offers an unmatched depth of patient data and variant interpretation in the cardiogenetics field.

-We offer various targeted cardiology panels, supplemented with preselected reflex testing options and custom ordering options to enable both specific and comprehensive testing approaches and reduce testing costs.
+We offer various targeted cardiology panels.
+These are supplemented with preselected reflex testing options and custom ordering options.
+This enables both specific and comprehensive testing approaches and reduce testing costs.

 At times, the most informative person to test in a family is deceased.
-Postmortem genetic testing affords an opportunity to help establish the cause of sudden unexplained death, supplement findings on postmortem exam, and determine whether family members may be at risk for a heritable disorder.
-We work together with healthcare providers and medical examiners/coroners to help navigate the complexities of the postmortem genetic testing process, including discussion of available specimen types and testing strategies.
+Postmortem genetic testing affords an opportunity to help establish the cause of sudden unexplained death and supplement findings on postmortem exam to determine whether family members may be at risk for a heritable disorder.
+Additionally, we work together with healthcare providers and medical examiners/coroners to help navigate the complexities of the postmortem genetic testing process.
+This includes discussion of available specimen types and testing strategies.